opa-stack/opa-stack.github.io/README.md

 :::

-If you want to know more about the project goals before diving in, take a logg at the [more info](/more-info) page
+If you want to know more about the project goals before diving in, take a look at the [more info](/more-info) page

 |  | Status |
 | --- | --- |